9 Aug 2022

 This means the investor will pay the entire investment amount in parts over time.
 Each payment is made conditional upon the achievement of agreed milestones.
 For instance, payment of a particular part may be conditional upon the development of a new product.

-A warranty is a statement, made by the founders or management of the company, that certain facts or situation are accurate at a specified point in time.
+A warranty is a statement, made by the founders or management of the company, that certain facts or situations are accurate at a specified point in time.

 If the warranty turns out to be untrue, the investor will be entitled to claim damages if they suffered loss resulting from the falsity of the warranty.